-(driving due to compressional sensitivity of the nuclear burning rate) at the base of the hydrogen-burning layer.
+(2003) is that the oscillations are caused by non-radial surface q-modes excited by the $\epsilon$ -mechanism (driving due to compressional sensitivity of the nuclear burning rate) at the base of the hydrogen burning layer.
 However, the oscillations observed by Drake et al. (2003) for nova V1494 Aquilae were much longer.
-At $P{\rm osc} \approx 2500$ s, these modes were more credibly explained as being driven by the κ -mechanism (driving due to compressional sensitivity of the opacity), where an ionization zone, rather than temperaturesensitive burning, is the source of an instability.
-Indeed, longer periods (~10-100 minutes) have been observed in Cal 83 (Crampton et al. 1987; Schmidtke & Cowley 2006) and nova V4743 Sgr (Ness et al. 2003), all consistent with oscillations most similar to GW Vir, driven by the ionized carbon and oxygen.
+At $P{\rm osc}\approx 2500$ s, these modes were more credibly explained as being driven by the $\kappa$ -mechanism (driving due to compressional sensitivity of the opacity), where an ionization zone, rather than temperature-sensitive burning, is the source of an instability.
+Indeed, longer periods $(\sim 10 - 100 \text{ minutes})$ have been observed in Cal 83 (Crampton et al. 1987; Schmidtke & Cowley 2006) and nova V4743 Sgr (Ness et al. 2003), all consistent with oscilations most similar to GW Vir, driven by the ionized carbon and oxygen.
 These longer-period oscillations are not the focus of this work.

-The expected P{osc} for ε -mechanism-driven g-modes was estimated in Ness et al. (2015) for a typical WD mass, envelope mass, and a constant-flux radiative envelope to be on the order of 10 s, in great agreement with the observed periods.
+The expected $P{\rm osc}$ for $\epsilon$ -mechanism-driven g-modes was estimated in Ness et al. (2015) for a typical WD mass, envelope mass, and a constant-flux radiative envelope to be on the order of 10 s, in great agreement with the observed periods.
 Their calculation, however, could not assess whether the mode would grow unstably or damp out.

 The configuration of a thin hydrogen-burning radiative envelope on a WD is similar to early planetary nebulae nuclei, as explored by Kawaler (1988).
-With a detailed nonadiabatic pulsational analysis, Kawaler (1988) found that g-modes were indeed excited by the ε -mechanism.
-In a 0.618 M{\odot} planetary nebula nucleus (PNN) model, higher-order modes with $P{\rm osc} \approx 200$ s were excited first when the luminosity was around log $L/L{\odot} \approx 3.1$, and lower-order modes with $P{\rm osc} \approx 70$ s only being excited after the luminosity dropped to log $L/L{\odot} \approx 2.6$.
+With a detailed non-adiabatic pulsational analysis, Kawaler (1988) found that g-modes were indeed excited by the $\epsilon$ -mechanism.
+In a 0.618 $M{\odot}$ planetary nebula nucleus model, higher-order modes with $P{\rm osc} \approx 200$ s were excited first when the luminosity was around $\log L/L{\odot} \approx$ 3.1, and lower order modes with $P{\rm osc} \approx 70$ s only being excited after the luminosity dropped to $\log L/L{\odot} \approx 2.6$ .

-Encouraged by the promising results of Kawaler (1988) and Ness et al. (2015), we present in this paper the first detailed nonadiabatic calculations of the unstable modes in postoutburst nova models using the open source stellar evolution code MESA star (rev. 9575; Paxton et al. 2011, 2013, 2015) and the accompanying nonadiabatic stellar pulsation tool GYRE (Townsend & Teitler 2013; Townsend et al. 2018).
-In Section 2, we explain the simulation details to obtain post-outburst nova models from MESA star for input into GYRE.
-Then, in Section 3, we discuss mode propagation in our models and compare it to previous simulations of oscillations in a PNN.
-In Section 4, we present the periods and growth timescales of the modes calculated by GYRE from the nova models.
-We comment on how these modes compare to observed oscillation periods in Section 5 before summarizing in Section 6.
+Encouraged by the promising results of Kawaler (1988) and Ness et al. (2015), we present in this paper the first detailed non-adiabatic calculations of the unstable modes in post-outburst nova models using the open source stellar evolution code MESA star (rev. 9575; Paxton et al. 2011, 2013, 2015) and the accompanying non-adiabatic stellar pulsation tool GYRE (Townsend & Teitler 2013; Townsend et al. 2017).
+In $\S2$ we explain the simulation details to obtain post-outburst nova models from MESA star for input into GYRE.
+Then in $\S3$ we discuss mode propagation in our models and compare to previous simulations of oscillations in a planetary nebula nucleus.
+In §4, we present the periods and growth timescales of the modes calculated by GYRE from the nova models.
+We comment on how these modes compare to observed oscillation periods in §5 before summarizing in $\S6$ .

-2. Stellar Models
+2. STELLAR MODELS

 To generate models for use in pulsational analysis, we use the MESA star code.
 Specifically, we use an inlist based on the nova test case scenario, which in turn was based off of the nova calculations of Wolf et al. (2013).
-In these models, hydrogen-rich material is accreted at a rate of $10^{-9} M{\odot} \text{ yr}^{-1}$, which is a typical rate expected for cataclysmic variables (Townsley & Bildsten 2005).
-Mass loss was handled by the built-in super-Eddington wind scheme described in Denissenkov et al. (2013) and Wolf et al. (2013), as well as a modified version of the built-in Roche lobe overflow mass-loss scheme.
+In these models, hydrogen-rich material is accreted at a rate of $10^{-9} M{\odot} \text{ yr}^{-1}$ , which is a typical rate expected for cataclysmic variables (Townsley & Bildsten 2005).
+Mass loss was handled by the built-in super-Eddington wind scheme described in Denissenkov et al. (2013) and Wolf et al. (2013), as well as a modified version of the built-in Roche lobe overflow mass loss scheme.